-Once again Stan and Ollie, as part of the ‘Roach All-Stars‘, are set against each other, rather than facing the world together.
+So, once again Stan and Babe, as part of the ‘Roach All-Stars‘, are set against each other, rather than facing the world together.
 Stan plays the part of Chester Chaste, a cab driver who is unwittingly loaded with his (burning) cab on board a cruise liner.
-Ollie plays the part of the ship’s Purser Cryder.
-There are some recognisable ‘Ollie’ traits on display here.
-His genteel smoothness with the ladies is quite lovely and very ‘Ollie-like’ (despite the fact that the Purser is in fact a bit of a lecherous creep), but then very un-Ollie-like he is very aggressive and abusive to the male passengers.
-Perhaps most noteworthy from a historical perspective is that this film is the first L&H short in which Ollie performs a trademark look directly into the camera and connects with us viewers.
-Because of this one moment, I really think this film is a bit of a turning point in the development of Ollie’s character.
-Whilst it’s true to say that this is not the first time Ollie has performed this on screen (he used it earlier in his career at the likes of the Vim and also Lubin Studios and most notably in the 1925 Arrow Pictures short ‘Stick Around‘), he is here certainly perfecting his craft.
+Ollie plays the part of Cryder, the Purser on board the cruise shop, S.S.
+Mirimar.
+There are some clearly recognisable ‘Ollie’ traits on display here.
+His genteel smoothness with the ladies is quite lovely and very ‘Ollie-like’ (despite the fact that the Purser is in fact a bit of a lecherous creep), but then very un-Ollie-like, he is very aggressive and abusive to the male passengers.

 “‘Sailors Beware’ Pathe – Two Reels: With Anita Garvin in the leading feminine role, Stan Laurel is the star of this Hal Roach comedy which rates as a good slapstick offering.
 Stan is cast as a boob taxi driver whose car with him in it is accidentally hoisted on a trans-oceanic steamship.
 He is forced to work his passage as a steward and succeeds in unmasking a pair of jewel thieves.
 A novel touch shows the woman, played by Miss Garvin, aided by her husband, portrayed by a midget.
 The midget dresses as a baby in order to aid her and disarm suspicion but the scheme goes blooey.
 There is a lot of chase stuff and farce comedy mixups.
 Oliver Hardy, Frank Brownlee, Lupe Velez and Viola Richard are included in the cast and Hal Yates directed.”